gvwilson/thirdbit/src/fiction/santas/outline.md

     Tumbly thinks they were ambushed by flips but Hood says no, it's worse, it's *them*, and then attackers arrive.

--   Chapter 3:
-    battle with the robotic santas, elves, and what-not pursuing Greenwood and Hood;
+-   Chapter 3 "Mayhem and a Pyramid": battle with the robotic santas, elves, and what-not pursuing Greenwood and Hood;
     escape through Gran-Granna Tumbly's wherever to desert world ("Keep the boy safe until I can figure out what to do about him");
     meeting Santa Hotep.

--   Chapter 4:
+-   Chapter 4 "Some Introductions":
     discussion with Santa Hotep;
     Finner wanders off and finds a workshop with distinctive wooden furniture, which one of the guard cat statues says hasn't been used in centuries